-Designed by d-code Architects, the proposal for the Museum of Underwater Antiquities, which received an honorable mention, is a synthesis of a building characterized by orthometrical simplicity with incorporated high-tech components and a surrounding area of curved and parabolic shaped paths, installations and water parks.
+Designed by d-code Architects, the proposal for the Museumof Underwater Antiquities is a synthesis of a building characterized by orthometrical simplicity with incorporated high-tech components and a surrounding area of curved and parabolic shaped paths, installations and water parks.
 Given the importance of the two subjects of the museum building and its surroundings, the overall effect is presented as arythmological dialogue between linear building solidity and environmental curving fluidity.
 More images and architects’ description after the break.

 The architecture of the museum is presented as a combination of two basic elements: on one hand, the contemporary approach of museum design, that proposes a unified supervision of the museum interior combined with an energy efficient technological shell that complements the buildings’s aesthetical minimalism.
 In this way, the term of transparency is induced to support conceptually the character of the Museum, with the creation of selected openings in the shell.